todc/todc-bootstrap/.github/CONTRIBUTING.md

-Feature requests are welcome, but please note that they **must target [TODC Bootstrap v4](https://github.com/todc/todc-bootstrap/tree/v4-dev),** because Bootstrap v3 is now in maintenance mode and is closed off to new features.
+Feature requests are welcome, but please note that they **must target [TODC Bootstrap v4](https://github.com/todc/todc-bootstrap/tree/v4-dev),** because TODC Bootstrap v3 is now in maintenance mode and is closed off to new features.
-This is so that we can focus our efforts on Bootstrap v4, the future of the framework.
+This is so that we can focus our efforts on TODC Bootstrap v5, the future of the framework.

 Before opening a feature request, please take a moment to find out whether your idea